RyanRyan-code/wine_practice/README.md

 # about the database:
-the database has two tables.
+The database has two tables.

 The table 'wine_lot_codes' has all the lotcodes and their basic information.

 The table 'wine_component' has the information of components which are used to produce the query results

 # functions of the application: